KRobinson414/katies-nc-news/UserStories.md

 - As a logged in user, I should be able to post a new article to a new topic.

-x As a logged in user, I should be able to post a new comment to an existing article.

-- As a logged in user, I should be able to vote on an article.
-- As a logged in user, I should be able to vote on a comment.

-x As a logged in user, I should be able to delete my own articles. x As a logged in user, I should be able to delete my own comments.
+x As a logged in user, I should be able to post a new comment to an existing article. x As a logged in user, I should be able to vote on an article. x As a logged in user, I should be able to vote on a comment. x As a logged in user, I should be able to delete my own articles. x As a logged in user, I should be able to delete my own comments.